rvl13/stm32-button-blinky-no-ram/README.md

 ## Project Structure

-- There are six different projects, each introduces further optimizations to the previous one :
+- There are nine different projects, each introduces further optimizations to the previous one :
     - **button_blinky_01**
         - Simple button blinky with minimal startup code.
     - **button_blinky_02**